nv-fp/ErsatzJam/README.md

 ## Lesson Summary

 Here's some of the major things I learned vs my last dance with Godot.
+Everything below is in the realm of "strong opinions loosely held" in that I distinctly think that my statements are well supported but realize that I'm still new to the platform and would welcome push back or to be told I'm doing it wrong and the correct way is \_\_\_\_\_.

 **Tilemaps**
 First party tilemap support is "not great" (afaict, ymmv).
 IMO it will be extremely worthwhile to explore some of the Tiled integration addons.
 [YATI](https://godotengine.org/asset-library/asset/1772) seems promising.